 Career Planning Supports SEL

-In June 2019, the Ohio Department of Education adopted the Social and Emotional Learning Standards.
-These standards encourage the development of self-awareness, goal setting, and self-management skills.
+In June 2019, the Department of Education and Workforce adopted the Social and Emotional Learning Standards.
+These standards encourage the development of self-awareness, goal-setting, and self-management skills.
 In her article, One Size Does Not Fit All, Ana Homayoun recognizes these skills as pivotal to supporting students as they transition from high school to career opportunities with ease.
 To learn more about how INFOhio resources can support social and emotional learning for students in grades 9-12, read this Teach With INFOhio Blog post.
-Confident in a growing sense of self-awareness, students can make the most of their high school experience by selecting the courses they need for career success using ODE's Career Connection Framework.
+Confident in a growing sense of self-awareness, students can make the most of their high school experience by selecting the courses they need for career success using DEW's Career Connection Framework.

 What can high school teachers do?